 In 2019, we witnessed the explosion of new live streaming platforms.
 They were created by online monopolists such as Facebook and Google.
 Mixer also appeared, which unites global streamers who broadcast in English.

 In 2020, our lives moved online out of necessity

 The situation in which we found ourselves in the second quarter or 2020, forced us into other ways of communication.
 People are herd creatures – they are looking for community.
 Despite the fact that we could not see each other live, we could meet online.

 Do what you’re good at and create content you can earn on.
 Stream and work with major brands.

-This year, many innovative ways of reaching audiences took place, through the use of live streaming and gaming ideologies:
+This year, many innovative ways of reaching audiences are taking place, through the use of gaming and live streaming industry’s methods:

 And these are just a handful of events that took place in the first half of this year!
 Each step of the way we heard about music artists who, when forced to cancel concerts, organised events on streams to be closer to their fans.

 In the search for intimacy, we reinvented live streaming platforms.
 What made Twitch so popular in recent months and set it apart from, for example, YouTube, is the sense of community.
 Users do not join the platform just to watch clips, but mainly because they want to connect with their community through live chat.
 The community surrounding the streamer is often more important than the content itself.

 These changes that have taken place will probably not be forgotten and will serve as the trigger for subsequent changes.
 Live streaming will flourish and undergo a metamorphosis.
 People have realized how interesting this space can be and learned new ways to promote themselves or their brands.